-As soon as Tomasz Niewiadomski majored in Marketing at the Warsaw University, he left Poland and went to Australia, where he studied photography at Visual Art & Photography in Sydney.
-Persuing his fascination, later on he moved to the US where he was David Michael Kennedy’s intern and worked as an assistant of a New Yorked-based photographer, Paul Aresu.
+After graduating from Marketing at the University of Warsaw, Tomek Niewiadomski left Poland and went to Australia, where he studied Visual Art & Photography in Sydney.
+Pursuing his fascination with the art of the image, he later moved to the US, where he worked as David Michael Kennedy’s intern and as an assistant to the New York-based photographer Paul Aresu.

-During the internship with Kennedy Tomasz first got interested in platynotype printmaking and palladotypia.
-Those traditional techniques became and still are his favorite.
-He showed them in 2005 during the exhibition Jedna Pasja, Dwie Wizje (One passion, two visions) at Fabryka Trzciny in Warsaw.
-This exhibit also included works by David Michael Kennedy.
+It was during his internship with Kennedy that Tomek first encountered platinotype and palladiotype printmaking.
+These traditional techniques – with their characteristic tonal range and fine art quality – quickly became (and still are) Tomek’s favourites.
+He presented them in 2005 during the exhibition Jedna Pasja, Dwie Wizje (One Passion, Two Visions) at Fabryka Trzciny in Warsaw.
+This exhibition also included works by David Michael Kennedy.

-Tomasz Niewiadomski took part in a collective exhibition W.W.D.M.K.T.S.A.W.J.P.T.N., of the artists connected to Galeria 65, showed in 2007 at Królikarnia in Warsaw.
-His work was shown in mulitple individual exhibitions, such as China – Middle Kingdom, Nihon, which showed the artist’s impressions from the time he spent in Japan, and Blue, a collection of photographs inspired by the vastness of the ocean.
-Blue was exhibited at the Manggha Museum of Japanese Art and Technology Europe – Far East Gallery in Cracow and in 2016 in Hamburg.
+In 2007, Tomek took part in a collective exhibition of the artists connected to Galeria 65, held at Królikarnia in Warsaw and entitled W.W.D.M.K.T.S.A.W.J.P.T.N..
+His work has been shown in multiple solo exhibitions, including China – Middle Kingdom, Nihon (which depicted the photographer’s impressions from his time spent in Japan), and Blue (a collection of photographs inspired by the vastness of the ocean).
+Blue was exhibited at the Manggha Museum of Japanese Art and Technology Europe – Far East Gallery in Kraków, and in 2016 at Affenfaust Galerie in Hamburg.